Vercel setup for server-side tracking

 • Owner or Admin role on the Vercel team/account (log drains are team-level)

-• An Cleotic account with a project and at least one tracking site configured for the domain you want to track
+• A Cleotic account with a project and at least one tracking site configured for the domain you want to track

-Step 1 -- Copy the drain URL from Cleotic
+Step 1 -- Copy the endpoint URL from Cleotic

-1. In Cleotic, open your project and go to the Crawlers tab
+1. In Cleotic, open your project and go to Project Settings -> Tracking setup

-2. Find your tracking site in the list and click Snippet
+2. Find your tracking site in the list and click Setup

-Keep the Cleotic tab open -- you'll come back in Step 3.
+Keep Cleotic open -- you will come back in Step 3.

 Step 2 -- Create the log drain in Vercel